A simple frontend for ffmpeg to transcode video files to DNxHD

 Destination options include:

-- optional default destination folder: Press the Home button to set a destination folder for any subsequent file.
+• optional default destination folder: Press the Home button to set permanent destination folder for any subsequent file.

 Settings

-- Send notifications when done: Send a message with macOS Notification Center when done.
+• Send notifications when done: Send a message for each finished conversion via macOS Notification Center.

 Log